south-lacrosse/www-dev/docs/fixtures-sheet-format.md

 You should add a link to the instructions from whatever the first sheet is, usually Fixtures.

-The simplest way to understand the format is to visit the [Sample Spreadsheet](https://docs.google.com/spreadsheets/d/1TPAO3-IxTcb5oxOFTRkStNoX4GCGTshJewVriQ69oV0/edit?usp=sharing).
+The simplest way to understand the format is to visit the [previous Fixtures Sheets](https://drive.google.com/drive/folders/1SoT-hiBgRW_PLNRSLEkzcjbGobhXRanf?usp=sharing), and have a look at the latest version.

 The number of points for wins/draws/loses can be set on the SEMLA Settings page in WordPress Admin.